akulyk/diary/README.md

 # Diary
 Simple apllication for making diaries with images

 First toolbar to set first image size.
 Second toolbar to set second image size.

-Third toolbar to set number of rows to be shawn
+Third toolbar to set number of rows to be shawn.

 ![awesome image toolbar demo](images/images_view.gif)